hadees/awesome_o/README.md

 ```

 - The `cart_expires_in=` setting will let you set how long a cart should live.
 If no items are added to the cart before the time expires, the cart will be cleared.
 If you want to disable cart expiration, set this to `-1`.
-- `unit_cost_field=` lets you tell Cartman where you're storing the unit_cost of each item, so that you can use the `cost` method on the item, and the `total` method on `Cart`.
+- `unit_cost_field=` lets you tell AwesomeO where you're storing the unit_cost of each item, so that you can use the `cost` method on the item, and the `total` method on `Cart`.
-- `quantity_field=` lets you tell Cartman where you're storing the quantity of each item.
+- `quantity_field=` lets you tell AwesomeO where you're storing the quantity of each item.
 The `Item#cost` method uses this along with the `unit_cost` field to determine the cost.
 - `redis=` lets you set the redis connection you want to use.
 Note that this is not redis connection options, this is an actual instance of `Redis`.

 ## Usage

-To create a new shopping cart, just call `Cartman::Cart.new(user.id)`.
+To create a new shopping cart, just call `AwesomeO::Cart.new(user.id)`.
 The parameter for `Cart.new()` is a unique id.
 If you don't want a user to have more than one cart at a time, it's generally best to set this to the user's id.
 Then to add an item to the cart, just call `cart.add_item(data)` which takes a hash of data that you want to store.
 Then to retrieve the items, you just call `cart.items` which will give you an array of all the items they've added.

-The returned Items come back as `Cartman::Item` instances, which have a few special methods to be aware of:
+The returned Items come back as `AwesomeO::Item` instances, which have a few special methods to be aware of:

 - `cost` - which will return the `:unit_cost` multiplied by the `:quantity`.
 - `destroy` - which will remove the item from the cart